BeSnappy/app-template/readme.md

 ## Submitting Applications For Review

 So, you have completed your first application... great!

+Next, submit your application to the [Packagist](https://packagist.org) PHP package repository.
+This will allow us to pull your application into our Snappy development environment.

-Next, just send us an e-mail at hello@besnappy.com with a link to the repository.
+Finally, just send us an e-mail at hello@besnappy.com with a link to the repository.
 We'll check it out and get it included in Snappy ASAP.